 The National Disability Insurance Scheme (NDIS) is a national framework designed to support people living with disability by ensuring they have access to the services they require.
 The NDIS has many supports in place to assist the needs of NDIS participants, all of which have the aim to help each participant to achieve their therapeutic goals.
-Foot Health Clinic is proud to be a registered Podiatry provider with the NDIS.
+Our podiatrists in Brisbane Northside is proud to be a registered Podiatry provider with the NDIS.

 Registered NDIS provider

 As a registered NDIS provider we are able to see all NDIS participants (NDIA, self-managed and plan managed), over the age of 7 years.

 Our experienced Podiatrists are committed to providing comprehensive individualised, outcome-focused therapy to people with disabilities, working with you to strengthen your capacity, achieve your individual goals and enhance your quality of life.

 How can our Podiatrists help people with disabilities?

 - General foot and toenail care: for participants unable to reach or see their feet or do not have the mobility or coordination to safely attend their own toenails, callus, corns, heel cracks or ingrown toenails.